estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 const userName = isLoggedIn ?
 'Max' : null;
 ```

-use for simple stuff, not nesting it, because gets unreadable.
+use for simple stuff, not nesting it, because gets unreadable ⚠️.

 ### Expression vs Statement